 To provide leadership through discovery, training and applied programmes to prevent and control cardiovascular disease for all, raise the standards of preventive cardiology practice, enhance cardiovascular health and promote healthier lifestyles, and prepare leaders to advance preventive healthcare nationally and internationally.

-The NIPC is an affiliate of the National University of Ireland, Galway and has developed a strategic partnership with the College of Medicine, Nursing and Health Sciences.
+The NIPC is an affiliate of the University of Galway and has developed a strategic partnership with the College of Medicine, Nursing and Health Sciences.
 It is a registered not-for-profit organisation engaging with government, health sector organisations, the research community, and the public.

 The NIPC operates from a community-based dedicated Heart & Stroke Centre, which is staffed by an experienced multidisciplinary health team of specialist nurses, dietitians, physiotherapists and physical activity specialists who deliver a wide-range of health programmes.